PedroPLCode/StefanCryptoTradingBot/README.md

 ## Features

+- Up to 5 independent bots with different currencies and strategies.
 - Automated Trading: Executes trades on Binance based on predefined strategies.
 - Binance API Integration: Fetches real-time data and executes trades.
 - Real-Time Monitoring: Displays current trade results, account balances, and historical data from the last 24 hours.